Amazon FBA vs FBM Calculator

 There's no universal winner — the right fulfillment method depends on your product, margins, and operational capabilities.
 FBA gives you the Prime badge, which can significantly increase conversion rate and sales volume.
 FBM gives you more control, lower per-unit costs on large or heavy items, and no storage fee risk.

 The key is to model both options with your actual cost data.
 FBA often looks more expensive on a per-unit basis, but if the Prime badge lifts conversions by 20–30%, the higher unit economics might still result in better total monthly profit.
+Our FBA vs FBM comparison guide walks through the full decision framework with real-world examples.

 When FBM Makes More Sense